stride3d/stride-docs/en/manual/scripts/best-practice.md

 The design of a game is not set in stone; it is refined as Macklin and Sharp, Game Designers at Parsons School of Design, observed:

-> Designing games is challenging [...]
+> *Designing games is challenging [...]
 Compounding all this is the fact that game designers can’t really “see” their designs until they are played, and their games can’t be played until they are made.
-This is where the iterative design process comes in handy.
+This is where the iterative design process comes in handy.*
 >
-> <strong>Macklin, C., & Sharp, J.</strong> (2016).
+> **Macklin, C., & Sharp, J.** (2016).
 Games, design and play: A detailed approach to iterative game design.
 Addison-Wesley Professional.

 You might feel like leaving those rewrites on the back burner as they don't contribute directly to the game, but doing so will cause you to slowly write yourself into a corner, wasting time stacking quick patches around problematic systems to keep them going, accruing bugs and performance issues instead of dealing with the problem head-on.

 Frederick Brooks, one of the most influential software designers, on planning and rewriting software:
-> [...] is not whether to build a pilot system and throw it away.
+> *[...] is not whether to build a pilot system and throw it away.
 You will do that.
 The only question is whether to plan in advance to build a throwaway, or to promise to deliver the throwaway to customers.
 Seen this way, the answer is much clearer.
 Delivering that throwaway to customers buys time, but it does so only at the cost of agony for the user, distraction for the builders while they do the redesign, and a bad reputation for the product that the best redesign will find hard to live down.
+> Hence plan to throw one away; you will, anyhow.*
 >
-> Hence plan to throw one away; you will, anyhow.
->
-> <strong>Frederick P. Brooks Jr.</strong> (1975).
+> **Frederick P. Brooks Jr.** (1975).
 The Mythical Man-Month.
 Addison-Wesley.

 ## Premature Generalization

 Related to the above, we may fall into the extreme opposite, over designing systems.
 Misleading ourselves into adding features covering hypothetical cases, expanding it to accommodate future games, or encapsulating it to share it for others to use.

 Here's Richard Fabian, Senior Programmer on Max Payne 3, on systems re-use:
-> It is regarded as one of the holy grails of development to be able to consistently reduce development overhead by reusing old code. [...]
-The unfortunate truth is any interesting new features you want to add will probably be incompatible with your old code and old way of laying out your data, and you will need to either rewrite the old code to allow for the new feature, or rewrite the old code to allow for the new data layout.
+> *It is regarded as one of the holy grails of development to be able to consistently reduce development overhead by reusing old code. [...]
+The unfortunate truth is any interesting new features you want to add will probably be incompatible with your old code and old way of laying out your data, and you will need to either rewrite the old code to allow for the new feature, or rewrite the old code to allow for the new data layout.*
 >
-> <strong>Richard Fabian</strong>.
+> **Richard Fabian**.
 [Data-Oriented Design](https://www.dataorienteddesign.com/dodbook.pdf#page=214) 11.7 Reusable generic code.

 Continuing on the same subject, here's a survey by William Agresti:
-> One survey result had implications for a role that reuse may play in large software projects exceeding their budgets: 40% of developers reported that in 25% or more of the cases, they ended up extensively modifying or completely rewriting a module that had planned to be reused.
+> *One survey result had implications for a role that reuse may play in large software projects exceeding their budgets: 40% of developers reported that in 25% or more of the cases, they ended up extensively modifying or completely rewriting a module that had planned to be reused.*
+>
-> Agresti, W. (2011) Software Reuse: Developers’ Experiences and Perceptions.
+> **Agresti, W**.
+(2011) Software Reuse: Developers’ Experiences and Perceptions.
 Journal of Software Engineering and Applications, 4, 48-58. doi: [10.4236/jsea.2011.41006](http://dx.doi.org/10.4236/jsea.2011.41006).

 When starting a new project, it's also likely that we would prefer rewriting those systems.
 Our experience on previous projects may provide us with insight to design them in a more concise, maintainable, or robust way.